The life of a Warrior-Priest of Hanuman

 One sadhu in the town had been a priest before he renounced life in this world.
 When I was about ten, he came to my father and offered to teach me about being a priest.
-He said that I was the only child in the town that was suitable for teaching, and a priest in the family meant special [good] fortune after death [for the family members], for his prayers were more powerful than ordinary ones.
+He said that I was the only child in the town that was suitable for teaching, and a priest in the family meant special [good] fortune after death, for his prayers were more powerful than ordinary ones.
 My father was persuaded by this argument.
 My mother objected saying I was still a child.
 But nobody listens much to women.
 So I was given to a sadhu for three years, and after that I would come back to my household.
 My father gave him a gift of food and money for my education.

 I did not know if this was good or bad, but it was my fate.
 The sadhu said to call him "Bhai" or brother, so I did.
 He was stern at first, but later he became friendly.
 I missed my family but I figured I would soon return.

 Bhai was my guru, and we traveled together back to his akhara (school or monastery).
 There many sadhus lived, and there were students of my age.
 I mostly spent time with Bhai but I learned from other teachers as well.
 Here they worshiped the great god-king Rama, and his general Hanuman, the god of bravery and devotion.
 Rama always acted correctly, but Hanuman acted out of love.
 So I preferred him.
 One of the sadhus had been trained in warfare, and he was a devotee of Lord Hanuman.
 We all took classes with him but I liked wrestling and shooting arrows, and practiced in my spare time.